RetypeOS/axes/README.md

 ### Join the Workflow Revolution

-`axes` is more than a tool; it's a movement to restore control and consistency to development.
+`axes` is more than a tool; it is a movement to restore control and consistency to development.
 Your voice is crucial.

 - **Found a Bug or Have a Great Idea:** [**Open an Issue**](https://github.com/RetypeOS/axes/issues)
 - **Want to Contribute Code:** Pull Requests are always welcome!

 **Install `axes` today.
 Stop searching for commands.
-Forget the small problems.
 Focus on what truly matters: **bringing your software to life**, and let `axes` worry about the how.**